Mads Roerslev

 Mads Roerslev Rasmussen (/da/; born 24 June 1999) is a Danish professional footballer who plays as a right-back or right wing-back for club Southampton and the Denmark national team.

-Roerslev is a product of the FC Copenhagen academy.
+Roerslev is a product of the F.C.
+Copenhagen academy.
 A fringe player after signing a professional contract, he transferred to English club Brentford in 2019 and was a part of the squad which was promoted to the Premier League in 2021.
 He made 146 appearances for the club prior to his transfer to Southampton in 2025.
 Roerslev was capped by Denmark at youth level and made his senior debut in 2024.

 Club career

 FC Copenhagen

 A right-back, Roerslev progressed through the academy at F.C.
 Copenhagen and made his senior debut as a second-half substitute for Frederik Bay in a Danish Cup third round match versus Jammerbugt FC on 26 October 2016.
 He capped a dream debut with a goal in the 6–1 victory.
 Roerslev made four further appearances during the 2016–17 season and signed a new four-year contract in May 2017.
 He worked to improve his one-on-one defending with experienced right-back Tom Høgli.

 Down the pecking order at the Parken Stadium, Roerslev appeared sparingly during the 2017–18 and 2018–19 seasons.
 He spent time away on loan at Halmstads BK and Vendsyssel FF, but made few appearances for either club, which hindered his development.
-Entering the 2019–20 season completely out of favour, Roerslev departed FC Copenhagen in August 2019, after making 13 appearances and scoring one goal during three seasons as a senior player at the club.
+Entering the 2019–20 season completely out of favour, Roerslev departed F.C.
+Copenhagen in August 2019, after making 13 appearances and scoring one goal during three seasons as a senior player at the club.